ARTbio/startbio/docs/scRNAseq_basics/redim.md

 This method consists in finding a *"bend"* in the distribution of the standard deviations of the different PCs.

-!!! info "Information"
-    I find this method much more complicated to decide how many PCs to keep.
-    But it allows to have a second opinion, at choice I prefer to base myself on the Jack Straw result

 ``` r
 ElbowPlot(pbmc_small,           #SeuratObject
           ndims = 20,           #Number of dimension to analyse